Pastoral Care at Orchard Mead Academy

 Students are also allocated to a House.
 Our Houses are all named after Greek mythical creatures and are a connection to our original 1950s school logo, the Chimera which is often mistaken for a horse!
 You can read more about our House System by clicking here.

 Some students, at different points in their lives, will need additional care and support.
-Alongside our dedicated pastoral team we are also very proud to employ our own Psychotherapist for two days each week.
-Our Psychotherapist provides confidential support for students who may be experiencing bereavement, trauma or anxiety, for example, and will provide a space for students to discuss their feelings and find coping strategies during difficult periods in their life.
-In addition to our Psychotherapist, students also have access to our School Nurse each week who provides advice and guidance for students who may have a medical or mental health concerns.
+Alongside our dedicated pastoral team we are ably supported by other professionals such as our school nurse, counsellor and wellbeing practitioners who provide the space for our students to discuss their feelings and find coping strategies during difficult periods in their life.

 Supporting Positive Behaviour for Learning at Orchard Mead.